-As at September 30, 2011, the Company holds Convertible Note liabilities that attract interest at rates of 8% and 9% (refer note 21).
+As at December 31, 2011, the Company holds Convertible Note liabilities that attract interest at fixed rates of 8% and 9% (refer note 21).
 The Company also has a redeemable promissory note arrangement associated with the delivery of gold that requires interest to be paid a fixed rate of 8% per annum (refer notes 19 and 20).
+There is no risk of the interest rate increasing for these convertible notes and the gold loan as the rates are fixed.